CACI seeks to break up General Dynamics' acquisition of CSRA

-(Reuters) - U.S. defense contractor CACI International Inc (CACI.N) said on Sunday it had offered to merge with larger peer CSRA Inc (CSRA.N), seeking to disrupt the latter’s $6.8 billion acquisition by General Dynamics Corp (GD.N).
+(Reuters) - U.S. defense contractor CACI International Inc said on Sunday it had offered to merge with larger peer CSRA Inc, seeking to disrupt the latter’s $6.8 billion acquisition by General Dynamics Corp.

 The move comes after CSRA agreed last month to sell itself to General Dynamics, another defense contractor, for $40.75 per share in cash, as companies in the sector seek to position themselves for a pickup in government spending under U.S. President Donald Trump’s administration.